11-inch iPad Pro

 What's a Computer?

-One side effect of Apple pushing its iPad line to be even more capable as a standalone device is the concept of being "iPad only."
-A highly controversial ad from Apple in November of 2017 sparked the debate surrounding the idea of using an iPad full time.
-This has caused much turmoil and many articles surrounding the idea, but simply put, it's user preference.
+One side effect of Apple pushing its iPad line to be more capable as a standalone device is the concept of being "iPad-only."
+A controversial ad from Apple in November of 2017 sparked debate surrounding the idea of using an iPad full-time.
+This led to numerous articles and online debate surrounding the idea.

-Power and app availability won't be an issue, given that the A12X Bionic processor is more powerful than most consumer PCs, meaning the latest A12Z is even faster, and Apple's iPad App Store hosts powerful professional tools. iPadOS takes this even further with better multitasking and external storage support and a new mouse cursor.
+Power and app availability won't be an issue, given that the A12Z Bionic processor is more powerful than most consumer PCs, and Apple's iPad App Store hosts powerful professional tools. iPadOS takes this even further with better multitasking and external storage support and a new mouse cursor.

 The A12Z Bionic